MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 ## Live Share ephemeral data structures

 Live Share includes a set of new ephemeral `SharedObject` classes which provide stateful and stateless objects that aren't stored in the Fluid container.
-For example, if you want to create a laser-pointer feature into your app – like our popular PowerPoint Live integration – it may be better to use our `EphemeralEvent` or `EphemeralState` objects.
+For example, if you want to create a laser-pointer feature into your app – such as the popular PowerPoint Live integration – it may be better to use our `EphemeralEvent` or `EphemeralState` objects.

 | Ephemeral Object                                                                                                       | Description                                                                                                                     |
 | ---------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- |